UvinduW/Cross-Compiling-Qt-for-Raspberry-Pi-4/README.md

 4. Hopefully there won't be any issues with it.
 If there are, then you have a problem elsewhere.
 Let's assume there were no problems.
 5. Now go on the **Raspberry Pi** and install the first library running the following command:
 	-  `sudo apt-get install gstreamer1.0-plugins*`
-6. Now run the commands given above again to sync the sysroot and fix symbolic links.
+6. Now run the commands given above again to sync the sysroot and fix symbolic links (section 4.3 & 4.4).
 Ensure you are running them from the ~/rpi directory (and not the build directory)
 7. Go to the next section below and run the configure command
 8. Check that there aren't any issues in the configuration output.
 Let's assume that everything is okay
 9. Now repeat steps 5-8 again but everytime you do step 5, change the library being installed appropriately.
 Do them in the following order (as that's what I happened to do and worked for me):